 Open on Thursdays through Sundays.

-Another awesome thing to do in Park Slope if you’re looking for nightlife.
+Another awesome thing to do in Park Slope and neighborhood institution if you’re looking for nightlife.
 Barbes is a cozy French bar and venue for live music performances.
 They are most notably famous for their diverse and eclectic live performances in their small space back behind their bar.

 Barbes is run by two French musicians who are long-time residents to Brooklyn and call themselves a neighborhood community center and gathering place.